Middlesex: Cricket

 Middlesex County Cricket Club is one of eighteen first-class county clubs within the domestic cricket structure of England and Wales.
 The club was founded in 1864 but teams representing the county have played top-class cricket since the early 18th century and the club has always held first-class status.
 Middlesex have won thirteen County Championship titles (including 2 shared titles), the most recent in 2016.

 The Middlesex Cricket Board is the governing body of all recreational cricket in Middlesex.

 The Middlesex County Cricket League is the top-level competition for all recreational club cricket in the county.
-The League consists of nine divisions in total.
+The League now consists of twenty-two divisions in total.
 The top division has been designated an ECB Premier League.

-Marylebone Cricket Club (the MCC) was founded in 1787 and based since 1814 at Lord's Cricket Ground, which it owns, in St John's Wood.
-The club was formerly the governing body of cricket in England and Wales and, as the sport's legislator, held considerable global influence.
-Lord's Cricket Ground is also home to the England and Wales Cricket Board (ECB).
-Lord's is widely referred to as the Home of Cricket.

 Other sports

 Middlesex Bowling Association has over 80 affiliated clubs throughout the county.

 Middlesex County Amateur Swimming Association organises training, competitions and representative county teams in swimming, diving, water polo and synchronised swimming.

 Middlesex County Athletics Association is the organisation controlling Amateur Athletics in Middlesex under the direction of UK Athletics.

 Middlesex Golf represents all aspects of golf within the county.
 It has 33 affiliated golf clubs.

 Middlesex Tennis, affiliated to the LTA, works to create more opportunities for people in Middlesex to play and compete in tennis at all levels of the game.
 The Middlesex County Championships are the highlight of Middlesex's Competition Calendar.

 Middlesex County Badminton Association has over 80 affiliated clubs and organises men's, ladies' and mixed leagues.

 Middlesex Squash & Racketball Association is responsible for organising and promoting squash in Middlesex.
 It was founded in the 1930s and ran the first Middlesex Open Championships in 1937.

 Middlesex County Archery Association is the governing body for the sport of archery in the county.

 Middlesex Small-Bore Rifle Association brings together small-bore rifle and airgun clubs in the county, and organises teams to represent the County in competitions.

 Middlesex County Chess Association aims to foster chess throughout Middlesex.
 It has 15 affiliated clubs.

 Middlesex County Bridge Association runs the Middlesex Cup and the Middlesex League and enters county teams in national and regional competitions.